GerFigu/MaffeMaandag-161023/Minimum Version/README.md

 # install angular material
 npm i @angular/material

+# copy proto file to angular app
+copy the proto file and paste it into the 'proto' folder of the angular app.
+Make sure to this everytime you make changes to the proto file.
+The back-end server and the front-end must use the same proto file.

 # install protoc.exe when using windows
 Download and copy protoc.exe copy it to c:\devtools https://github.com/protocolbuffers/protobuf/releases/download/v24.4/protoc-24.4-win64.zip